 Yorktown Road, Sandhurst, Berkshire

 A relatively modest structure in buff brick.
 The church has a typical layout for its time – a rectangular worship area with a narthex at the entrance end, and a sacristy and a utility area at the end of the sanctuary.
-The interior is dominated by a wide, tall roof and features laminated timber trusses which were also a popular feature of economical churches in the diocese in the 1950s and 1960s.
+The interior is dominated by a wide, tall roof and features laminated timber trusses which were also a popular feature of economical churches of the 1950s and sixties.